 How to design a touchdown workspace

-Here are four key factors to think about when designing a touchdown workspace:
+Here are four key factors to consider:

 1. Location, location, location